Information sheets, forms and other documents: view/download here

 Prevention & Community Awareness Division:

 This team develops special projects to deliver information on child & family services to the community.
 The main objective of this division is to make sure there is enough support in the community for families to survive crises without having to put children into care, and for the entire family to eventually lead healthy, productive lives.
 This involves leading an outreach team, developing educational programs as well as personally educating the community on awareness and warning signs, as well as advising members of support systems available and where to turn in times of crisis.
-Following are examples of benefits to the community:

 Family Programs Division: